Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 1st January *2021*, 03:25 AM

+It is end of 2020.
+It was a catastrophic year for the global community.
+On a personal front, it was a year of massive changes; a solid 6.5/10.

+Some of the positive highlights of my year:
+1. Education.
+2. Profession.
+3. Family.

+Some of the negative highlights:
+1. Death.
+2. Friendships.
+3. Time.

+I've never been one for resolutions, but I was looking forward to 2020.
+To quote Pirate Wires,
+> Big swings only.

+With that hope ending in a fiery pile of pandemic shit, I tried to make the best of the hand that was dealt.
+I like to think that all the negative highlights from above were exogenous, but in highsight I could've handled them better, with a bit less haze.

+The zeitgeist is that the end of 2020 will also annul us from the problems of 2020, while concurrently recognizing that 2021 will be a bleak, unchanging continuation.
+This juxtaposition reflects my personal outlook, but I side more with the former.
+I'm not hoping for big swings, but some _Mediocre Swings_ would be scenic.

+Covid didn't just leave it's mark on humanity, it french kissed it.
+I'm a witness to its gross, sloppy pervasiveness.
+I have spent my New Year's Eve quarantined in a room waiting for my RT-PCR test, with the gregarious company of the dull hum of my PC's fan, some bright lit screens, a bottle of red wine, and an uncomfortable sense of dreadly anticipation.

+**Update:** I have tested negative.
+One more to the list of positive highlights.

+Happy new year.
+Death to Covid.
+Long live enlightenment.

+---

 ### 4th December 2020, 10:18 PM

 The best advice I can give anyone is to never buy a snow-white keyboard.